 8.3.3.2.2 E-UTRAN secondary component carrier measurements when common DRX is used

-When DRX is in use the UE shall be able to identify a new detectable FDD or TDD cell on a secondary component carrier within Tidentify_scc, according to the parameter measCycleSCell where Tidentify_scc = max(20 measCycleSCell, Tidentify_scc1).
+When DRX is in use the UE shall be able to identify a new detectable FDD or TDD cell on a secondary component carrier within Tidentify_scc, according to the parameter measCycleSCell where Tidentify_scc = max(20 measCycleSCell, Tidentify_scc1) where [TBD] is not configured.
 Tidentify_scc1 is given in table 8.3.3.2.2-1.
+When [TBD] is configured, Tidentify_scc = max(10 measCycleSCell, Tidentify_scc2) where Tidentify_scc2 is given in table 8.3.3.2.2-1a.